TypeAnalyst (LII)

 The Analyst

 The LII is the archetype of the analytical mind in its purest, most self-sufficient form.
 Where others navigate the world through relationship and sensation, the LII inhabits a universe of principle, of logical necessity, clean categorization, and the deep satisfaction of a well-ordered system that explains more than it costs.
+So complete is this focus that the sensory world often recedes, registering as little more than background noise to the quiet certainty of the concept.
 At their healthiest, LIIs possess an almost painful clarity.
 They see the logical skeleton beneath the flesh of appearances and articulate, with quiet precision, what others only dimly sense.
 They are the scientists who correct the conceptual error that has confused a field for decades, the philosophers who identify the hidden assumption that everyone else accepted, the architects of understanding.
 Their inner life is rich with abstractions that feel as vivid and moving as any sensory experience.
 The shadow appears in the contraction of the world to what can be logically verified.
 The LII's withdrawal from social warmth is self-protection against the incomprehensible volatility of human emotion, which does not resolve by being correctly categorized.
+This withdrawal is often accompanied by a physical stillness or slight motor delay that keeps them on the periphery of fast-moving social currents.
 Repressed feeling migrates into rigidity, into the imperious certainty that only the logically demonstrable is real, into a private suffering the LII rarely admits even to themselves.
 Their developmental work is to find that the categories they've built, however elegant, are maps, and that the territory includes their own uncharted interior.
 Integration asks them to let the irrational be real, to risk the imprecision of being known by another person.

 The Gift